+This project is for all youth whether you live in the city, the country, or in between.
+Activities involve birds, mammals, fish, reptiles, or amphibians and many environments.
 Wildlife is the plants and animals that live in and around your community.
 Some of the animals have learned to adapt or change because humans live so close to their homes, but others have moved or died because of humans.
 Without wildlife, we would not have a reason to go hiking.
 Without wildlife, this world would be pretty dull!
 We must all learn to take care of wildlife so it will be here for everyone to enjoy for a long, long time.

 - Investigate the plants or animals that are native to your community.
 Do these animals and plants still live there?
 What may be some reasons that they are gone or are still there?

 - Do a presentation on different types wildlife in your area and how they have changed.

 - Give a talk to a group about how to respect and care for wildlife in your area.